mark-van/launch/README.md

 NOTE: Current build requires 24hr non-idling hosting of WebSocket server for launch feature to function properly.
 Unfortunately, I am currently unwilling to pay for hosting services and could not find a free long-term hosting solution that did not involve possibly compromising the security of my router (which I share with several roommates).

 ### Why is this project of interest to me
-- Wanted there to be a interactive platform where I could display my electrical engineering projects
+- Wanted an interactive platform where I could display my electrical engineering projects

 ### Launch Web application
 Web application build using express, EJS, mongoose, and mongoDB.
 Post and comment functionaly was implemented with reference to an online [web developmemt course](https://www.udemy.com/course/the-web-developer-bootcamp/)